OfficeDev/teams-toolkit/templates/csharp/non-sso-tab-ssr/GettingStarted.md

 Teams app manifests, deploying to the cloud, and more in the documentation at https://aka.ms/teams-toolkit-vs-docs

+This sample is configured as interactive server-side rendering.
+For more details about Blazor render mode, please refer to https://learn.microsoft.com/aspnet/core/blazor/components/render-modes.

 ## Report an issue

 Select Visual Studio > Help > Send Feedback > Report a Problem.